Journals of the FOUNDATION PHOTOGRAPHY black and white

 Hans-Joachim Schubert – Collages

-On October 1, 1875, the Ueckermünde Provincial Mental Hospital was opened.
-The history of the institution is shown using historical photographs (1890s-80s).
-The change during this time in the attitude of doctors, nurses and nurses in front of the camera and also of the photographer is clear in the photographs.
+On October 1, 1875, the Ueckermünde Provincial Mental Hospital opened.
+Historical photographs from the 1890s to the 1880s illustrate the institution's history.
+The changes during this period in the attitudes of doctors, nurses, and assistants in front of the camera, as well as those of the photographer, are clearly evident in the photographs.

 Authors: Text by André Meier